iiscleap/mllm-uncertainty-estimation/lvlm_experiments/README.md

 2. Llava - Can be directly run on the Prajna cluster using the `irl_torch2` conda env
 3. QwenVL - Can be run on the Prajna cluster using the `irl_torch2` conda env
 4. Pixtral - Needs CUDA 12 so it can only be run on GCP.
 Pixtral is based on vLLM. vLLM installation instructions can be found at [https://docs.vllm.ai/en/v0.8.1/getting_started/installation/gpu.html].
-5. Phi4 - Can be run on the Prajna cluster.
+5. Phi4 - Can be run on the Prajna cluster using the `phi4` conda env.
 Model is downloaded locally and needs to be moved from `/home/debarpanb/VLM_project/Phi-4-multimodal-instruct` to `FESTA-uncertainty-estimation/lvlm_experiments/`

 NOTE: Check if the models are restricted on HuggingFace and require access request